-- (1) Unless otherwise decided by the Council the order of business at any ordinary meeting of the Council is to be as follows- - 1.
-Declaration of Opening/Announcement of Visitors - 2.
-Announcements from the Presiding Member
+(1) Unless otherwise decided by the council the order of business at any ordinary meeting of the council is to be as follows-

+- 1. Declaration of opening/announcement of visitors

+- 2. Announcements from the presiding member

 - 3. Attendance

 - 3.1 Apologies

 - 3.2 Approved leave of absence

 - 4. Declaration of interest

-- 5. Public Question Time
+- 5. Public question time

 - 5.1 Response to previous public questions taken on notice

 - 5.2 Public question time

 - 6. Applications for leave of absence

 - 7. Confirmation of minutes

 - 8. Presentations

 - 8.1 Petitions

 - 8.2 Presentations

 - 8.3 Deputations

 - 8.4 Delegates' reports

 - 9. Method of dealing with agenda business

-- 10. Reports
+- 10. Officer reports

 - 11. Motions of which previous notice has been given

-- 12. Questions from Members without notice
+- 12. Motions from members without notice

 - 13. New business of an urgent nature introduced by decision of the meeting

 - 14. Meeting closed to public

 - 14.1 Matters for which the meeting may be closed

 - 14.2 Public reading of resolutions that may be made public

 - 15. Closure

-- (2) Unless otherwise decided by the Council, the order of business at any special meeting of the Council is to be the order in which that business stands in the agenda of the meeting.
+(2) Unless otherwise decided by the council, the order of business at any special meeting of the council is to be the order in which that business stands in the agenda of the meeting.

-- (3) In determining the order of business for any meeting of the Council, the provisions of the Act and Regulations relating to the time at which public question time is to be held are to be observed.
-[See section 5.24 of the Act; and regulations 6 and 7 of the Regulations]
+(3) In determining the order of business for any meeting of the council, the provisions of the Act and Regulations relating to the time at which public question time is to be held are to be observed.